History of Pakistan (1947–present)

 Pakistan is a nuclear power as well as a declared nuclear-weapon state, having conducted six nuclear tests in response to five nuclear tests of their rival Republic of India in May 1998.
 The first five tests were conducted on 28 May and the sixth one on 30 May.
 With this status, Pakistan is seventh in world, second in South Asia and the only country in the Islamic World.
 Pakistan also has the sixth-largest standing armed forces in the world and is spending a major amount of its budget on defense.
 Pakistan is the founding member of the OIC, the SAARC and the Islamic Military Counter Terrorism Coalition as well as a member of many international organisations including the UN, the Shanghai Cooperation Organisation, the Commonwealth of Nations, the ARF, the Economic Cooperation Organization and many more.

-Pakistan is a regional and middle power which is ranked among the emerging and growth-leading economies of the world and is backed by one of the world's largest and fastest-growing middle class.
+Pakistan is a middle power which is ranked among the emerging and growth-leading economies of the world and is backed by one of the world's largest and fastest-growing middle class.
 It has a semi-industrialized economy with a well-integrated agriculture sector.
-It is one of the Next Eleven, a group of eleven countries that, along with the BRICs, have a high potential to become the world's largest economies in the 21st century.
-Many economists and think tanks suggested that until 2030 Pakistan become Asian Tiger and CPEC will play an important role in it.
-Geographically, Pakistan is also an important country and a source of contact between Middle East, Central Asia, South Asia and East Asia.
+It is identified as one of the Next Eleven, a group of eleven countries that, along with the BRICs, have a high potential to become the world's largest economies in the 21st century.
+Although Pakistan faced a severe economic crisis from 2022 to 2024, geographically Pakistan is an important country and a source of contact between Middle East, Central Asia, South Asia and East Asia.